-This course is built around eight live hour-long sessions held once a week and supplemented by reading, quizzes, and short assignments.
+This course is built around eight live hour-long sessions held once a week and supplemented by reading and quizzes.
 (Go here for the course outline; see the first FAQ below for more information about what the course covers.)
 The goal is to help you say clearly whatever you want to say in a contract.
 It’s intended for anyone who drafts, reviews, or negotiates contracts, whether they’re a lawyer, businessperson, contract manager, or paralegal, and wherever in the world they work.
 Sessions for individuals are limited to 15 participants (except for series for participants in a specified country or region, which might have more), so everyone has a chance to engage: Masterclass is intereactive.

 Why take Masterclass?
 Because traditional contract language is dysfunctional.
 It’s full of archaisms, redundancies, random verb structures, and ill-conceived conventional wisdom, so drafting, reviewing, and negotiating contracts wastes time and money.
 Traditional contract language also creates confusion that wastes yet more time and money, particularly as it routinely leads to disputes.
 (For more on the dysfunction, see the introduction to Ken's book A Manual of Style for Contract Drafting, here.)

 Being an informed consumer of contract language is an essential foundation for avoiding, or at least minimizing, the dysfunction.
 Masterclass is the quickest and surest path to becoming an informed consumer of contract language and gaining control of your drafting.
 There’s nothing like it.
 Go here for feedback from some participants.